 In the eyes of most folks, a professor either portentously and pompously lectures people from his narrow shaft of specialized knowledge, or is a bookworm – nose stuck in a dusty volume, oblivious to the world (Ayers 1993).

-The situation is even worse in the digital humanities where people know what we do as academics, they seldom know what humanities computing" or the "digital humanities" are.
+The situation is even worse in the digital humanities where people not only do not know what we do as academics, but also seldom know what "humanities computing" or the "digital humanities" are.
 Contributing to this problem is the usual divergence of views within the field as to how to define it and how to name it.
 A Day in the Life of Digital Humanities addresses the question of definition by posing the question "what do we do" much as Ayers did.
 Rather than summarizing what he does, Ayers broke down and shared each step of his own work week.
 The Day of DH 2009 follows his example and expands upon it, organizing a participatory community to reflect as a community.

 The "Day in a Life of" organizing principle is not a new one.
 It has been a recurring motif in literature, seen in such work as Solzhenitsyn's One Day in the Life of Ivan Denisovich, Joyce's Ulysses, and Woolf's Mrs. Dalloway.
 It has also been used in the popular The Day in the Life Series of photography books that document a country or continent in photographs taken over a 24-hour period by a team of around one hundred photographers.
 The motif suggests the documentation of a subject's "real" life, emphasizing the ordinary aspects of their environment over the extraordinary.
 A day becomes any day.
 While it is inevitable that these projects lead to unusual reflection, where the act of observation affects the way that the participant acts, such reflection is, we believe a virtue in the humanities, especially when reflection is in aide of self-definition.
+In other words, reflection is important to the humanities, and we have the experience in the humanities to do it well.
 While a participant's actions may be staged or deliberate, this does not necessarily mean that the events are unrepresentative.

 In the era of social computing, “A Day in a Life of” can also be reinterpreted online.
 There are Facebook groups like “A Day in the Life of ...” that use the theme for journalistic purposes.
 Blogs such as A Day in the Life of an Ambulance Driver follow the principle of “any given day” without specifying a particular one.
 Flickr features a day-in-the-life group in the vein of the book series, with nearly 5500 members uploading digital photos on a predetermined day.
 One of these took place on just two days after the Day of DH 2009.